-Candlestick Point State Recreation Area is located in the southeast part of the city and county of San Francisco.
+Candlestick Point State Recreation Area (CPSRA) is located in the southeast part of the city and county of San Francisco.
 Being the first state park purposely acquired to bring the State Park System into an urban setting, Candlestick is readily accessible to over four million citizens.
 The park offers beautiful views of the San Francisco Bay, with picnic areas, fishing (including two fishing piers) and hiking trails (including a fitness course for seniors and a bike trail).
 The park also has an area popular with windsurfers.
-But as any regular park visitor knows, the most northerly portion of Candlestick Point is closed off to public access due to past dumping, junkyards, and landfill that have turned once thriving wetlands into a wasteland.
-The state purchased this area, also known as Yosemite Slough, in part to cease the dumping and polluting that was occurring, but also because it recognized the historical nature of the tidal marshes and mudflats that are threatened by the misuse of the land.
+But as any regular park visitor knows, the most northerly portion of Candlestick Point is closed off to public access due to past dumping, junkyards, and landfill that turned a once thriving wetlands into a wasteland.
+In the late 1970s the state purchased the land adjacent to Yosemite Slough, in part to cease the dumping and polluting that was occurring, but also because it recognized the historical nature of the tidal marshes and mudflats that were being threatened by the misuse of the land.

 In 1987, the State Parks System approved the Candlestick Point State Recreation Area General Plan after much public participation and feedback.
-The Plan identified the restoration of natural areas within the Yosemite Slough as a high priority.
+The Plan identified the restoration of natural areas surrounding Yosemite Slough as a high priority.
 In 2003, a total of 34-acres, including Yosemite Slough, was assessed for restoration potential in a feasibility study funded by the CSPF.
-The study showed that restoration of this area is possible and would be extremely beneficial for the entire bay.
+The study showed that restoration of this area was possible and would be extremely beneficial for the entire bay.

-If you are interested in learning more about the project or making a donation towards the restoration of the Yosemite Slough wetlands at Candlestick Point SRA, please contact Cecille Caterson at (213) 542-2450 or email at email@example.com.
+If you are interested in learning more about the project or making a donation, please contact Cecille Caterson at (415) 262-4410 or email at firstname.lastname@example.org.

 We cultivate stewardship of state parks by hosting and funding a range of volunteer and educational programs aimed to support state parks.